All Episodes

 We don't know the answer to that yet.

-Uh and we also have other information.
+And we also have other information.

-He had to know that Putin had this foothold because it was his informant that was undercover, and the informant is reporting back to the FBI, and I think one of the things we know for sure is that the informant was shocked that the FBI and our government did nothing to stop Putin and his efforts to literally get that foothold in the uranium market.
+And I think one of the things we know for sure is that the informant was shocked that the FBI and our government did nothing to stop Putin and his efforts to literally get that foothold in the uranium market.

-Um and one of the things I think was most shocking is when you reported that that the confidence that was expressed to the informant that in fact the Cypheus approval was was going to happen is because of Hillary's you know position as Secretary of State, there was no way it wasn't going to go through.
+And one of the things I think was most shocking is when you reported that the confidence that was expressed to the informant that, in fact, the CFIA's approval was going to happen is because of Hillary's position as Secretary of State.

-Yes, and I mean he was stunned.
+Yes, and I mean, he was stunned.

-He was so stunned by what was happening and and the fact that they didn't even begin the prosecutions.
+He was so stunned by what was happening and the fact that they didn't even begin the prosecutions.

-I mean, he had already handed over a significant amount of evidence and transportation logistics international, and that was the American trucking company that was involved in all of the bribery kickbacks and schemes with the Russians.
+And that was the American trucking company that was involved in all of the bribery kickbacks and schemes with the Russians.

 And remember, they were moving a national security asset, uranium.

-And so not only was he stunned that they weren't moving forward with the case, he was stunned that the information that he was providing, and you're right, Robert Mill Muller would have known about this, you would you would think um he would be apprised of this issue.
+And so not only was he stunned that they weren't moving forward with the case, he was stunned that the information that he was providing, and you're right, Robert Mueller would have known about this.

-Uh there were other people involved here, Rod Rosenstein and others.
+There were other people involved here, Rod Rosenstein and others.

-So there's some of the same places.
+So there's some of the same place.

-It's like this this little cabal of people that are involved in every single aspect, and Hillary never gets in trouble with all the shenanigans she's involved in.
+It's like this little cabal of people that are involved in every single aspect, and Hillary never gets in trouble with all the shenanigans she's involved in.

 I think what was most stunning to me was how patriotic and how much this informant really believed that this information needed to get out.

-I mean, this is something that has lived inside of him for quite a long time, and he's willing to fight this fight, despite the fact that he has been diagnosed with two separate times with cancer, and he's fighting that right now, but he thinks this is the time to get the information.
+And he's willing to fight this fight, despite the fact that he has been diagnosed with two separate times with cancer, and he's fighting that right now.

 And he still spent four hours before Congress yesterday.